LiheYoung/Depth-Anything/gallery.md

 ## 3D

-The videos may be slow to load.
+The videos below may be slow to load.
 Please wait a moment.

 ### [3D visualization](https://twitter.com/victormustar/status/1753008143469093212)